 Objectives proposed in this project are beyond systemic tendencies of any government to make public procurement more efficient and transparent.
-The ultimate goal was to deeply transform the way services are delivered, demonopolizing it and outsourcing some state’s prerogatives to private companies, which are willing to invest in this field.
+The ultimate goal was to deeply transform the way services are delivered, de-monopolize it and outsource some state’s prerogatives to private companies, which are willing to invest in this field.

 By joint efforts, central administration, having the support of the foreign development partners, BERD and EU, managed in 2017 to promote and to adopt the reform of public procurement (ground-breaking reform) and to implement a new, innovative business model of providing services.
-The central idea was to create an ecosystem around the industry of public procurement, where the Government (Ministry of Finance) acts like a coordinator and offers services jointly with private companies.
-The goal of this model is to facilitate organic partnerships between public and private sectors in order to create together new values and innovations.
+The central idea was to create an ecosystem around the industry of public procurement, where the Government (Ministry of Finance) acts as a coordinator and offers services jointly with private companies.
+The goal of this model is to facilitate organic partnerships between the public and private sectors in order to create together new values and innovations.

 Direct implementation of the project was divided among developers of the digital core and of front-office platforms.
-Digital Core is responsible for the management of procurement business processes and its integration with government’s digital ecosystem.
+Digital Core is responsible for the management of procurement business processes and its integration with the government’s digital ecosystem.
 The processes that have an impact over user experience when using a public service, have been delegated to private companies, which expressed their desire to invest in this project.
-They had the task to ensure procurement launch processes, tendering, awarding and contract signing.
+They had the task to ensure procurement launch processes, tendering, awarding and signing the contract.

-Esempla company participates in this project, having two roles: as developers of front-office platform (eLicitatie) and integrator which, together with the team from the government, manage to implement interoperability of data with third state systems.
+Esempla company participates in this project, having two roles: as developers of the front-office platform (eLicitatie) and integrator which, together with the team from the government, manage to implement interoperability of data with third state systems.

 The new electronic system, called MTender, has been introduced in all key central government ministries and 100 subordinated entities.
 It follows the creation, input and adoption of the required technical and legal framework with active support by the EBRD and the European Union (EU).